Al Hamilton: Retirement

 Hamilton finished his career back in the NHL, playing 31 games with the Edmonton Oilers in 1979–80; however, beset by a lingering eye injury from the previous season, he retired at season's end.
-His number "3" was the first retired by the franchise.
-As of 2021, Hamilton is the only Oiler not to be a member of the 1980s Stanley Cup teams to have his number retired.
+His number 3 was the first retired by the franchise.
+As of 2024, Hamilton is the only Oiler not to be a member of the 1980s Stanley Cup teams to have his number retired.

-For the WHA all-time, he is 13th in games played, 15th in assists, 40th in points and 38th in penalty minutes.
-He was also the franchise leader for the WHA Oilers in games, assists and points, and second in penalty minutes.
+For the WHA all-time, he is 13th in games played, 15th in assists, 40th in points, and 38th in penalty minutes.
+He was also the franchise leader for the WHA Oilers in games, assists, and points, and second in penalty minutes.

 Hamilton remains active with the Oiler alumni and community affairs in the Edmonton area.

 Family

-His son, Steve Hamilton (born 1973) is the current head coach with the Calgary Hitmen of the Western Hockey League.
+His son, Steve Hamilton (born 1973) is the current head coach with the Everett Silvertips of the Western Hockey League.

+His other son, Andrew Hamilton, currently plays semi professional hockey for the Adelaide Adrenaline of the Australian Ice Hockey League.